gilles13/estatgetdata/README.md

 # `estatgetdata`
-Download data from Eurostat SDMX REST API
+Download data from Eurostat SDMX REST API from the command line

 ## Required
 `xpath` and `fzf`